 What This Means for Marketers

-The biggest takeaway from this data is that marketers who are accustomed to creating strong sales content for their western audiences may need to tailor their existing campaigns and approaches in order to better engage with Japanese audiences, who consume fewer sales content and more associated content, such as social and gaming.
+The biggest takeaway from this data is that marketers who are accustomed to creating strong sales content for their western audiences may need to tailor their existing campaigns and approaches in order to better engage with Japanese audiences, who consume less sales content and more associated content, such as social and gaming.
 It also highlights the importance of creating optimised content to coincide with the rise of smartphone usage in Japan, giving audiences what they want, where they want it.